deliteser112/eclipse-platform-releng-buildtools/docs/flows.md

 *   2201
     *   The specified resource belongs to another client.
     *   Registrar is not authorized to access this TLD.
+    *   The allocation token is invalid.
 *   2202
     *   Authorization information for accessing resource is invalid.
 *   2301
     *   The resource does not have a pending transfer.
 *   2303
     *   Resource with this id does not exist.
+*   2304
+    *   The allocation token is not currently valid.
+*   2305
+    *   The allocation token is not valid for this domain.
+    *   The allocation token is not valid for this registrar.
+    *   The allocation token is not valid for this TLD.
+    *   The allocation token was already redeemed.

 ## DomainTransferCancelFlow